DefectDojo/django-DefectDojo/docs/content/en/integrations/source-code-repositories.md

 For CI/CD Engagement, where user could set commit hash, branch/tag and code line it should look like examples below:
 - for GitHub - like https://github.com/DefectDojo/django-DefectDojo
 - for GitLab - like https://gitlab.com/gitlab-org/gitlab
-- for public BitBucket - like https://bitbucket.org/some-user/some-project.git (like git clone url)
+- for public BitBucket, Gitea and Codeberg - like https://bitbucket.org/some-user/some-project.git (like git clone url)
 - for standalone/onpremise BitBucket https://bb.example.com/scm/some-project.git or https://bb.example.com/scm/some-user-name/some-repo.git for user public repo (like git clone url)

 If user does not set commit hash or branch/tag in appropriate fields of CI/CD Engagement edit form, the URL should look like in Interactive Engagement edit form.